 We have several types of alcohol treatments available.
 These include:

-Inpatient Treatment –it’s another name is residential treatment; this sort of therapy dictates that the victims live at an alcohol rehab institution as they take part in the recovery program.
+It’s another name for residential treatment; this sort of therapy dictates that the victims live at an alcohol rehab institution as they take part in the recovery program.

 Medications Used in Alcoholism Treatment

 Most medication used in the treatment of alcoholism serve one primary purpose; they help reduce cravings for alcohol, they reduce symptoms of withdrawal and or promote a negative feeling when one consumes alcohol.
 The medications include:

 - Acamprosate – These meds lower cravings for drinking as well as the symptoms of withdrawal.